 “For some time, these new spec changes disrupted the smooth development cycle of the eth2 client teams and postponed the release of testnets that were imminent.
 With the release of v0.10.0 we are now entering back into a smooth rhythm.”

 Least Authority has started a security audit to verify the code, and have expressed their enthusiasm for working with the project:

 “We have high expectations and are enthusiastic to be working with a team of such caliber!”

 The upgrade is expected to greatly impact the scalability and transaction speed of Ethereum, which is why this is one of the most important crypto developments in 2020.

 As we are on the subject of crypto developments involving PoS changes, Cardano, another top crypto project, is preparing to release a new PoS system.
 The platform is looking to upgrade its current PoS platform as a public network.

-Cardano currently ranks 14th according to market capitalization, and the project is considered to be the first blockchain platform to be developed from scientific philosophy and a research-based methodology.
+Cardano currently ranks 14th according to market capitalization and it’s amazing rally on the ADA / USD price pair, and the project is considered to be the first blockchain platform to be developed from scientific philosophy and a research-based methodology.

 Cardano’s transactions are currently validated by a federated system of validators, which consists of three organizations: the Cardano Foundation, Input Out Hong Kong (IOHK), and Emurgo.

 Charles Hoskinson, CEO IOHK, stated that the public network is expected to have 100 times more people using its software than Bitcoin or any other PoW system.